 How Sleep Habits Change with Age

-Sleep needs change naturally throughout a person’s lifetime.
+According to the National Institute on Aging, sleep needs change naturally throughout a person’s lifetime.
 For example, it is common knowledge that children and adolescents need more sleep than adults.
 Interestingly, though, older adults need about the same amount of sleep as their younger counterparts—seven to nine hours each night.

 Unfortunately, many older adults get less sleep than they need.
 One reason is that they often have a difficult time falling asleep.
 A study of adults over 65 found that 13 percent of men and 36 percent of women take more than 30 minutes to fall asleep each night.